rajsameer/vertica-datasource/README.md

 ```
 This will get the latest data from the data base and keep appending the samples.

-## Time gap filling (new)
+## Time gap filling (new) (beta)
-SQL data can return data which do not have sample for the entire time range , e.e you could haves gaps in the data.
+SQL data can return data which do not have sample for the entire time range , e.g. you could have gaps in the data.
-In the new time gap filling we provide two modes , it will add the missing time rows , with either null or static values.
+This feature provide two modes which will add the missing time rows with either null or static values.
-There are two modes **static**, **null**.
+Two modes are **static** and **null**.
 More modes would come in future.

-## SQL syntax highlighting (new)
+## SQL syntax highlighting (new) (beta)
 SQL syntax highlighting added using CodeMirror library.
 In future would add auto complete and formatting.

 ## Debugging